Lab-1-2

 node index.js

-2. Take a screenshot and name it hello-world.png.
+Take a screenshot and save it as hello-world.png.

 Add JSON route

-1. Make changes to the file index.js and a new route by adding the code below.
+- Update index.js and a new route by adding the following code:

 app.get("/json", (req, res) => {